-We painted two coats on all of the places on the fireplace with the Pure White that wouldn’t be covered with stone.
+Paint and Stone, Step 1: Paint two coats of the white (or whatever color you choose) on all of the places on the fireplace that won’t be covered with stone.

-I numbered the ends of the AirStone blocks so that I could put them back together later.
+Hint: As you are fitting the stones, number the ends of the AirStone blocks so that you can put them back together later.

-I chose to whitewash the hearth AirStone in the garage and attach them later so that I wouldn’t have to worry about getting whitewash on our floor.
+I chose to whitewash the hearth AirStone in the garage so that I wouldn’t have to worry about getting whitewash on our carpet.